Home>Food>Kimchi

 Originally, kimchi was not a red kimchi, it was a white kimchi made by simply pickling vegetables with salt or a watery kimchi.
 It is said that the red kimchi became red as it was at the end of the 16th century when the pepper was introduced to the Korean Peninsula.

-The origin of the pepper is in Central and South America, and the Portuguese have told Europe.
 It is said that in 1552, a Portuguese missionary presented a species to the Japanese warring state daimyo, Yoshitomo Otomo, and was transferred from Japan to the Korean Peninsula when Toyotomi Hideyoshi was sent to Korea or traded during the Edo period.

 The oldest literature about kimchi using pepper is an agricultural book published in the 18th century, but it contains a small amount of shredded pepper, and the red kimchi with pepper powder like the current one is “Rinenjurokushi” for the first time.